Why deniable encryption matters

 The third dimension

 Deniable encryption adds the dimension that's been missing.
-The same ciphertext decrypts to completely different content depending on which key you use.
-One key gives the real plaintext.
+The same ciphertext decrypts to completely different content depending on which control file you feed back in (the two passwords stay the same on both decrypts).
+One control file gives the real plaintext.
 Another gives a plausible decoy.
 Both decryptions are valid.
 Neither is provably "the real one" from the bytes themselves.

 The maths is well studied.
 Anderson described the construction in 1996, Canetti formalised it in 1997.
 What didn't exist for most of that time was a usable implementation that ran in a browser, shipped as an SDK, and didn't ask you to mount a hidden volume.

-The construction at deny.sh/encrypt uses scrypt key derivation, AES-256-CTR for the encryption, and XOR composition over key material to bind multiple plausible plaintexts to one ciphertext.
+The construction at deny.sh/encrypt uses Argon2id key derivation, AES-256-CTR for encryption, and XOR composition to bind multiple plausible plaintexts to one ciphertext.
 SDKs in TypeScript, Rust, Go, and Python are open source under Apache 2.0; the hosted application layer is open source under AGPL-3.0.
-All verifiable in your browser at deny.sh/verify: 22 tests covering chi-squared, entropy, and fuzz coverage.
+All verifiable in your browser at deny.sh/verify: 22 checks across eight categories, including chi-squared, entropy, KAT vectors, fuzz rounds, and multiple deniable messages.
 Independent third-party cryptographic audit is on the roadmap; firm and scope will be announced once engaged.

 Where it actually applies